mattboran/CudaRT/README.md

 `-h <height (pixels) of output>`

+`--cpu`:			flag to use sequential CPU version instead of parallel GPU version

 Note that the time complexity of this renderer is O(T\*S\*W\*H) without Bounding Volume Heirarchy, and O(log(T)\*S\*W\*H) using Bounding Volume Heirarchy, where